 Why Take Private Voice Lessons?

-If you’re here, you probably don’t need to be convinced that private voice lessons are a good idea.
+If you’re here, you already know private voice lessons are the best way to develop a great voice.
 But let’s talk about it anyway.

 But a good teacher will save you a lot of time.
-A good teacher will be able to evaluate your voice quickly and know what you should work on first.
-(It’s not the same for everyone.)
+A good teacher will evaluate your voice quickly and know what you should work on first.
+(It’s not the same path for everyone.)
 A good teacher will guide you to do exercises correctly.
 (Doing exercises wrong is worse than not doing them at all.)
-A good teacher will be able to guide you through the “dip” in confidence that often comes when you start changing well-worn but incorrect vocal habits.
+A good teacher will be able to guide you through the “dip” in confidence that often accompanies changing well-worn but incorrect vocal habits.

 Vocal Instruction vs. Vocal Coaching